lahipa/WeCan/README.md

 3. Run `npm install` command to install all dependencies
 4. Execute `npm run dev` command to run the project
 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+6. Execute `npm run test` command to run the unit test

 ## Connect with the Author